grahlie/grunt-html-starter/README.md

-# html5-sass-template
+# grunt-html-starter
-This is a simple boilerplate used by me, nothing fancy.
+This is a simple starter kit for html pages.